myroyalgold/30DlTwitterAnalysis/README.md

 ## ProblemObjective
-What is the total tweet made by people on twitter? what is the total number of  users? what is the percentage of devices used? what is the total tweets made by day of the month? what is the total tweets made by weekday and which of the weekday has the most tweets?
-Who uses the hashtag most?
+- What is the total tweet made by people on twitter?
+- What is the total number of  users?
+- What is the percentage of devices used?
+- What is the total tweets made by day of the month?
+- What is the total tweets made by weekday?
+- Which of the weekday has the most tweets?
+- Who uses the hashtag most?